John

 The old saying is play X times per week, then restring X times per year.
 But with today’s harder-hitting game, strings wear out faster and need restringing more often.

 Polyester: While durable, poly loses elasticity quickly and performance can drop sharply.
 Playing with “dead” strings increases the risk of injury, so restring regularly.
 If the strings stop sliding or start notching, it’s time to restring.
-Typical lifespan is 10–20 hours of play, depending on your hitting style and string type.
+Typical lifespan is 10–20 hours of play, depending on your hitting style and string choice.

 Multifilament: These typically fray before they break, and many players use them until they snap.
 However, if the stringbed starts to feel too loose or unpredictable, it’s time to restring.